I am a supervising sound editor and sound designer working from my own studio in South London, 20 minutes by underground from Soho.

-The reason I am passionate about sound in film is that it holds so much potential for subliminal yet powerful treatment that can enhance the mood and tone of the images and performances it is combined with.
+The reason I am passionate about sound in film is that it holds so much potential for subliminal yet powerful work that can enhance the mood and tone of the images and performances it is combined with.

 I prefer to be brought on board as early as possible, as this allows me to become familiar with the script, meet the other crew members and plan the sound post workflow to make the most of the resources available during production and post, in order to save money and time later on in the process.